SpoonX/aurelia-datatable/doc/usage.md

 }
 ```

-By default, searchable for each column will be true.
-If you dont want to search on that column, set `searchable` to `false`
+By default, searchable for each column will be set `true`.
+If you dont want to search on that column, let set `searchable` to `false`

 This is used for table content, but also the table headers.
 There's support for nested objects, as well as aliases.
 Example: